-There are the system guidelines for student devices, and what hardware and software we will support.
+There are system guidelines for student devices, hardware, and software the College supports.

 Please keep in mind each department might have additional requirements.
 It might also be possible to use something not listed but it may require you installing additional software and we will not support it.